ethereum-optimism/specs/specs/interop.md

 There is no reason for a user to send [value](https://github.com/ethereum/execution-specs/blob/1fed0c0074f9d6aab3861057e1924411948dc50b/src/ethereum/frontier/fork_types.py#L53) to the `CrossL2Inbox` so there is no need to worry about overflows.
 This initial balance exists to provide liquidity for cross chain transfers of ether in a completely backwards compatible way.
-The `CrossL2Inbox` MUST only transfer out ether if the caller is the `CrossL2Outbox` from a remote chain.
+The `CrossL2Inbox` MUST only transfer out ether if the caller is the `CrossL2Outbox` from a destination chain.

 #### Relaying Messages